-- A little extra heat: Increased hormonal activity can actually increase sex drive for some women.
+- A little extra heat: The increased hormonal activity that takes place during menstruation can, for some folks, actually increase sex drive.

 I hear you, but there are a few simple things you can do to contain the mess.
 Plus, as long that mess is easily cleaned up, who really cares?
 Sex is kinda messy at the best of times (actually, especially at the best of times!)

 Keepin' It Clean

 First, don't be shy about protecting your bed (or couch or ottoman, etc.).
 The towel is a tried-and-true period sex staple.
 Throw one down and have at it.
 If you want to get fancy with it, there are waterproof blankets specifically designed to protect beds and other surfaces from the inherent messiness of sex and period sex is an excellent reason to bust one out.

 The other option is to contain the flow.
 This can be a great option for folks who want the sexy times but don’t want to deal with clean up after.
 There are several options available these days but probably the hands-down best option is the Ziggy Cup menstrual disc.
 It’s a reusable silicone menstrual cup (what’s up eco-conscious menstrual products?!) that is designed to be worn comfortably during sex.
 With its wide, shallow shape and super soft silicone, once it’s inserted, it practically can’t be felt at all, by either partner.
 When it comes to period sex, it may be the best of all worlds— all the pleasure with none of the clean up!

 There are so many sexual options that don’t involve vaginal penetration.
 Your period gives you an awesome opportunity to explore those options!
 And, of course, you and your partner can always hop in the shower.
 Actually, that's a great idea any day, but it’s extra-convenient during your period!